HuwCheston/PS-Supervision/README.md

-This repository hosts a collection of draft lecture notes for Music and Science teaching at the [Centre for Music and Science](https://cms.mus.cam.ac.uk/) at the University of Cambridge.
+This repository hosts a collection of supervision exercises for Music and Science teaching at the [Centre for Music and Science](https://cms.mus.cam.ac.uk/) at the University of Cambridge.
 You can access the full website [here](https://huwcheston.github.io/PS-Supervision/).

 # Useful links